w3c/window-management/security_and_privacy.md

 * Events fired when Screen attributes change
   * Not web-exposed, but observable with polling

-The API exposes a set of `ScreenDetailed` objects in a `Screens` interface, providing info about each connected display, extending the singular [`Screen`](https://developer.mozilla.org/en-US/docs/Web/API/Screen) object currently available to each window, and similar to the set of `Screen` objects
+The API exposes a set of `ScreenDetailed` objects in a `ScreenDetails` interface, providing info about each connected display, extending the singular [`Screen`](https://developer.mozilla.org/en-US/docs/Web/API/Screen) object currently available to each window, and similar to the set of `Screen` objects